5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 	- Download the latest [**Release**](https://github.com/CloverHackyColor/CloverBootloader/releases) (CloverV2-51xx.zip) and extract it
 	- Put the `EFI` folder on the USB flash drive.
 	- Start the system from the flash drive.
-	- Hit `F4` in the Boot Menu. 	- Pull the USB flash drive, reset the system, boot into macOS
+	- Hit `F4` in the Boot Menu.
+The screen should blink once.
+	- Pull the USB flash drive, reset the system and boot into macOS
 	- Put the USB flash drive back in.
 The dumped ACPI tables will be stored on the flash drive under: `EFI\CLOVER\ACPI\origin`.
 - Using **OpenCore**: Normally, you would need a working config to do this.
 But the guys from Utopia-Team have created a generic, pre-build Debug EFI which can do it *without* it.
 	- Download the [**OC Debug EFI**](https://github.com/utopia-team/opencore-debug/releases) and extract it